 Additionally, the Kilts Center has secured a new dataset from Label Insight which contains additional nutrition characteristics that merge with the Nielsen data.

-Chicago Booth marketing faculty are pioneers in the application of data analysis and analytic methods.
-They have established a prominent position at the heart of research and practice, working recently in collaboration with companies as diverse as Walgreens, JPMorgan Chase, and Backcountry.com.
-This year, Robert Sanders, PhD ’18, won the prestigious Alden G. Clayton Doctoral Dissertation Proposal Competition with his dissertation proposal on “Measuring Intrinsic and Instrumental Preferences for Privacy,” in which she proposes, “a framework for understanding why and to what extent people value their privacy.”
+Chicago Booth marketing faculty continue to lead the way in the application of data analysis and analytic methods.
+They have established a prominent position at the heart of research and practice, working recently in collaboration with companies as diverse as JPMorgan Chase, LoseIt, and Nielsen.
+This year, Ph.D. candidate Tesary Lin won the prestigious Alden G. Clayton Doctoral Dissertation Proposal Competition with her dissertation proposal on “Measuring Intrinsic and Instrumental Preferences for Privacy,” in which she proposes, “a framework for understanding why and to what extent people value their privacy.”
 Ph.D. candidate Ali Goli received an internship with Pandora, where he spent the summer of 2019 working on research involving large-scale advertising experiments.

 Faculty Director, Kilts Center for Marketing